 |

-Ward Family Tree #1 Map
+Ward Family Tree #1 Will

-John1 and Hannah had a son named William2 (1664-1752) who married Abigail SPRING (1667-1742) the daughter of Lt.
-John & Hannah BARSHAM SPRING in 1689 in Newton, MA.
+John and Hannah had a son named William2 (1664-1752) who married Abigail SPRING (1667-1742) the daughter of Lt.
+John & Hannah BARSHAM SPRING 12 Dec 1689 in Watertown, MA.
 Hannah BARSHAM was the daughter of William (1603-1684) and Annabel Bland BARSHAM (1615-1683).
 William BARSHAM was born in Norfolk, England, came to America on the Winthrop Fleet in 1630 and settled in Watertown, MA which at that time had about 100 residents.
 Abigail SPRING's line can be traced all the way back to Sir Hugh Le DESPENCER who died in the Battle of Evesham in 1265 and back even further to William Talvas Montgomery DESPENSER (1100-?) who is an ancestor of both Diana SPENCER, Princess of Wales and Sir Winston CHURCHILL.
 It also includes such names as Agard, Appleton, Bassett, Crane, Beauchamp, Deincourt, DONNINGTON, Durward, Fray, Kitson, Lovaine, Tiptoft, Waldegrave, Wentworth, etc. Go to

-the following for more info: William2 & Abigail SPRING WARD had a son named John2 (1690-1747) who married Deborah_______ in 1712 and had the following children: Josiah (1713-1750), John Jr. (1720-1805), Mary (1718-?), Samuel (1727-?), Daniel (1732-1812), and William3 (1716-1778), the latter of whom married Mary SMITH/COLE (1721-1779) in 1742.
+the following for more info: William2 & Abigail SPRING WARD lived in Newton, MA and had a son named John2 (1690-1747) who married Deborah unknown in 1712 and was a school teacher in Grafton, MA; they had the following children: Josiah (1713-1750), John3 (1720-1805), Mary (1718-?), Samuel (1727-?), Daniel (1732-1812), and William3 (1716-1778), the latter of whom married Mary SMITH/COLE (1721-1779) in 1742.
 They had 6 children, Jerusha (1748-?), Phineas (1757-?), Mary (1743-?), Lucy (1751-?), Caleb (1753-1841) and William4 (1746-1795), the latter born in Springfield, MA before the family moved to Ashford, CT where both William3 and Mary died and are buried.
 William4 served in the Revolutionary War from 1775-1780 and moved to Shaftsbury, VT in 1780 where he became a magistrate.

 According to historical records for Onondaga County, NY, William WARD4 settled on Lot #97 in Manlius (southeast of Syracuse), was appointed a Justice of the Peace and erected the first grist mill in town.
 There are many land sales recorded in the county by the above Ward family members from 1820 to 1849 and many members of the Ward family are buried in Christ Church Episcopal Cemetery there.
 See History of Manlius. |